 Violence, although traditionally understood as being solely physical, is better understood broadly as a form of harm done that also recognizes legitimate traumatization for its physical impact on neurological structures mimicking the impact of physical violence.
 This is taken in context with the recognition that things like racism and structural oppression or regular emotional abuse can lead to c-PTSD, thus causing physical damage.
 Legitimate traumatization deals with the complexity of ethical implications of biases and with how our beliefs impact others.
 Intentional biases and forms of violent supremacist ideology present complex opportunities for analyzing consent.
 A white nationalist might not consent to minority freedom, but obviously, the net consent and freedom concerns trump their bullshit.
 Someone with untrue and dangerous beliefs might not consent to have their denial destroyed by persuasion, and yet, the net demand for freedom wins out over their seemingly illegitimate suffering.

 Although I have done so elsewhere, it is important to clarify that I distinguish quite starkly between the forms of tribalism that I describe as being deeply toxic and dangerous and the types of deeply connected networks built by much of the indigenous world.
 Tribalism, as I use it, is the creation of “teams” and the dehumanization of the other.
+It is simply in-group preference.
 This is something like high-school popularity, nationalism, racism, white supremacy, and the logics of imperialism.
 That being said, I’m also opposed to the forms of tribalism that have had some indigenous tribes grotesquely slaughtering each other in history or extremely hierarchical and patriarchal tribal organization.
 Of course, indigenous tribes, given as they often are to federative and decentralist tendencies of consensus, are not the target of this critique and of course whatever part of the critique may fit, pales in comparison to the violence of colonialism and the forms of brutality it introduced to many tribes.
 For more on the ways in which indigenous tribes have resisted the sort of tribalism I describe I suggest both Roxanne Dunbar-Ortiz’s excellent book “An Indigenous People’s History of the United States” and Peter Gelderloos’ study “Worshipping Power: An Anarchist View of Early State Formation”.

 Inherent limits to the structural background of consent processes do not excuse failures to engage or disingenuous forms of engagement.
 If you see someone using the subtleties of these types of claims about consent to justify or obscure their coercion, that’s just another form of the same bullshit.
 Deal with it the same way you would any other form.
 The weapons of this essay are for self-defense but beware that people may try to abuse them.